raiszainuri/apple-dev-academy-talk-weatherism-app/README.md

 How to use :
 1. Pull repo
-2. Think about a new feature that you want to build in the app --> create tech spec
+2. Think about a new feature that you want to build in the app --> create tech spec by cloning tech spec template in this repo and fill it all out.
+Bear in mind that tech spec is different per team per company basis.
 3. Do vibe coding for rapid prototyping.
 Let your imagination run wild.